tianrui-qi/LC2222a-ISA/README.md

 Note that you need to replace `javafx-sdk-21.0.4` and `CircuitSim1.9.1.jar` with the correct path to the JavaFX SDK and the CircuitSim jar.
 Then, click File -> Load to check our [datapath.sim](datapath.sim) file.

-### Assembly

-The LC-2222 assembler is written in Python.
-If you do not have Python 2.6 or newer installed on your system, you will need to install it before you continue.

 ## Insturction